-Which iPad should I buy?
+Which iPad should I buy and why?
 The best iPad to get in 2019

 iPads have long been positioned as potential laptop replacements.
 And now, in 2019, a full lineup of powerful tablets means that this can become a reality for many people. iPads are obviously very portable, with devices ranging from 7.5 inches up to 12.9 inches.
 But now, with the latest A12 processors in many models, iPads can handle apps as intensive as Adobe Photoshop.